AniketTheTechVersa/Product-Asces-Sales-Analysis-2022-2023/README.md

 Insights and recommendations are provided on the following key areas:
 - **Revenue by Country**: Identifying top-performing regions and trends.
 - **Temporal Trends**: Examining revenue, profit, and seasonal performance.
-- **Product Performance**: Evaluating top sellers and identifying opportunities for growth.
+- **Product Performance**: Evaluating top sellers and identifying growth opportunities.
 - **Discount Strategies**: Understanding the impact of discounts on revenue and profitability.
 - **Customer Segments**: Analyzing revenue patterns by customer type.